juhaj77/snort_log_view/README.md

 }

 ### todo
-Find a faster solution than readLastLines.
+Find a faster solution than read-last-lines.